betafish-inc/adblock-releases/adblock-betafish/picreplacement/documentation/sync-readme.md

 Changing the license id is one way to cause sync post and get errors (license_not_found error code 404)

-Note: In the Sync MVP, many 'GET' errors are not shown to the user.
+Note: Currently, some Sync 'GET' errors are not shown to the user.